Wednesday, September 20, 2017

-Every features Steve Jobs introduced in this video was possible in 1992, which is amazing.
-So I've dreamed of using NextStep since I was aware of it, but I've never seen a running demo and just saw a NexTCube.
-By chance, I found instructions how to install OpenStep 4.2 on Parallels.
-Finally, NexStep(OpenStep4.2) started running on my machine. o/
+Every feature Steve Jobs introduces in this video was already possible in 1992, which is amazing.
+I’ve dreamed of using NeXTSTEP ever since I learned about it, but I had never seen a running demo—only a NeXTCube.
+By chance, I found instructions on how to install OpenStep 4.2 on Parallels.
+Finally, NeXTSTEP (OpenStep 4.2) started running on my machine. o/

 If you want to run OpenStep 4.2, follow this instruction.
-The only problem is that network doesn't work so it needs to install a network driver.
-I found the solution by googling, but the link of NE2000 disk image(http://www-teaching.physics.ox.ac.uk/NextStep/NE2K_driver.fdd) was broken.
+The only problem is that network doesn't work ,so you need to install a network driver.
+I found the solution by googling, but the link to NE2000 disk image(http://www-teaching.physics.ox.ac.uk/NextStep/NE2K_driver.fdd) was broken.
 Fortunately, I was able to recover the link from https://archive.org/ so you can download it.

 Network setting: